We aim to make travelling around campus better for everyone and to ease pressure on the environment at the same time.

 If you're new to cycling or haven't ridden for a while, why not sign up for a 90-minute training session with the University's qualified Travel and Transport Team.
 Get tips on safer riding around the local area.

-The e-scooters are a safe and more sustainable way of travel.
-As part of a joined up approach to increasing sustainable travel with the City of York Council, the team managing the e-scooters are fully climate neutral.
+The e-scooters and bikes are a safe and more sustainable way of travel.
+As part of a joined up approach to increasing sustainable travel with City of York Council, the team managing the vehicles are fully climate neutral.

 Discount student bus pass